Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 A generative audio model that produces highly expressive speech, including laughter, sighs, and other non-verbal sounds.
 At its best, Bark sounds remarkably human.

-Trade-offs: Extremely slow on CPU, inconsistent output quality (great results one run, garbled audio the next), and no reliable voice cloning — it uses speaker presets rather than cloning from a reference clip.
+Trade-offs: Extremely slow on CPU, inconsistent output quality (great results one run, garbled audio the next), and no reliable voice cloning.
+It uses speaker presets rather than cloning from a reference clip.

 Best for: Creators who want expressive character-driven output and don't mind regenerating multiple times.